The “CasiOak” gets a major upgrade with Tough Solar and Bluetooth.

 Module: 5689 (instruction manual at casio.com)

-Advantages: Very lightweight and comfortable.
-First 2100 model with solar power.
+• First 2100 model with solar power and Bluetooth

 Why buy the GA-B2100 versus the GA-2100?
 The GA-B2100 costs about $50 more and offers solar power and Bluetooth, making it a worthwhile upgrade.
 The rechargeable battery is expected to last many years longer than the standard battery found on the GA-2100.
 The Bluetooth connectivity also makes adjusting some settings easier and offers useful functions such as expanded world time cities, reminder alerts, and a time and place log.
 Another advantage over the GA-2100 is that the date format is adjustable to the international style and the day of week language is available in six languages.